 On the other hand, a very low temperature is also not advisable as it can cause shivering and affect your sleep.
 The idea here is to maintain a slightly cooler room temperature that is pleasant and soothing.

 7. Uncomfortable Mattress

 An old mattress that has lost its original shape, built, and the quality material can prevent you from feeling comfortable in any position and cause sleeplessness.
 An uneven contour of the mattress is also a sign that it has become pretty old and replaceable.
 Ignoring this sign can keep you awake by causing discomfort and back pain.
-There are variety of mattress on the market ranging from 100 to several thousands.
+There is a variety of mattress on the market ranging from 100 to several thousand.

 You may think of yourself to be unfortunate given the long list of causes of insomnia.
 But, if you take a closer look and think again, you will realize that you are actually lucky.
 If you have noticed, most of these causes can be reversed or managed easily.
 It’s as simple as changing your diet, practicing meditation to avoid stress, and getting a new mattress.
 Once you identify the exact reason for “Why can’t I fall asleep?” you can take appropriate steps to be an equal partner on the bed of deep sleep and sweet dreams.

 What’s your secret to a good night sleep?
 Do you struggle, too?
-Feel free to leave a comment below, it’s your feedbacks that keep us blogger going.
+Feel free to leave a comment below, it’s your feedback that keeps us blogger going.
 Thanks a lot for spreading the word.